 It was Richard de Beauvoir’s granddaughter, Mary Tyssen, who inherited Engelfield upon the early death of her first husband, Powlett Wright, a direct descendant of Sir Francis Walsingham.
 She then married Richard Benyon, and the de Beauvoir and Benyon families joined forces.
 It has remained in the family since is now home to Lord and Lady Benyon, who will be very generously hosting our party today.

 This morning we head out for a visit to Swallowfield Park, the home of Nabob Thomas Pitt, nicknamed Diamond Pitt and go onto tke a peek at grandeur of Caversham House, close to Reading a significant manor which was recorded in the Domesday book of 1086.
-We stop for lunch in reading.
+We head for Hungerford for lunch at the famous Tutti cafe and possibly and time prmitting a foray for antiques!
 Our afternoon is devoted to the discovery of Denford, the home of the Cherry family and the nearby Chilton Foliate, owned successively by two famous Nabobs, firstly John Zephaniah Holwell and later General Richard smith.
-We return to Donnington Grove for tea before our departure for respective home.
+We return to Donnington Grove for tea, before our departure home.

 In the 12C it was owned by William Marshal one of the most powerful men and the intermediary between King John and the Barons of Runneymede.
 It later passed through several powerful and influential hands before being acquired by the Marsac family, which again had long connections with India over successive generations, where they made their money.
 The house was gutted by fire in 1850 but rebuilt with an iron frame and still stands proud.
 In 1922 it was brought by the Oratory School, requisitioned in WWII and, at the end of the was sold to the BBC from where it runs the BBC Monitoring Service and BBC Radio Berkshire.